|

 endlocal

-//CBLRMPJ1 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1, // COND=(0,LT) //* ******************************************************************* //* This program is provided by: * //* SimoTime Enterprises, LLC * //* (C) Copyright 1987-2006 All Rights Reserved * //* * //* Web Site URL: http://www.simotime.com * //* e-mail: helpdesk@simotime.com * //* ******************************************************************* //* //* Text - COBOL calls COBOL for parsing of a data buffer. //* Author - SimoTime Enterprises //* Date - January 01, 1989 //* //* This set of programs illustrates the use of COBOL for parsing //* a data string or field. //* //* This routine uses reference modification to identify the //* position of the first significant character after the //* delimiter character.
-This approach compensates for multiple //* leading or embedded delimiter characters. //* //* For example, if the delimiter character is a space then //* leading spaces will be ignored and multiple, embedded spaces //* will be treated as a single space. //* //* This set of programs will run on a mainframe under MVS or on a //* Personal Computer with Windows and Micro Focus Mainframe Express. //* //* ************ //* * CBLRMPJ1 * //* ********jcl* //* * //* * //* ************ ************ //* * CBLRMPC1 *-----* DISPLAY * //* ********cbl* ************ //* * * //* * * ************ //* * *-CALL--* SIMOPARS * //* * ********cbl* //* * //* ************ //* * EOJ * //* ************ //* //* ******************************************************************* //* Step 1 of 1 This is a single step job. //* //CBLRMPX1 EXEC PGM=CBLRMPC1 //STEPLIB DD DSN=SIMOTIME.DEMO.LOADLIB1,DISP=SHR //*
+//CBLRMPJ1 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1, // COND=(0,LT) //* ******************************************************************* //* CBLRMPJ1.JCL - a JCL Member for Batch Job Processing * //* This JCL Member is provided by SimoTime Technologies * //* (C) Copyright 1987-2019 All Rights Reserved * //* Web Site URL: http://www.simotime.com * //* e-mail: helpdesk@simotime.com * //* ******************************************************************* //* //* Text - COBOL calls COBOL for parsing of a data buffer. //* Author - SimoTime Technologies //* Date - January 01, 1989 //* //* This set of programs illustrates the use of COBOL for parsing //* a data string or field. //* //* This routine uses reference modification to identify the //* position of the first significant character after the //* delimiter character.
+This approach compensates for multiple //* leading or embedded delimiter characters. //* //* For example, if the delimiter character is a space then //* leading spaces will be ignored and multiple, embedded spaces //* will be treated as a single space. //* //* This set of programs will run on a mainframe under MVS or on a //* Personal Computer with Windows and Micro Focus Mainframe Express. //* //* ************ //* * CBLRMPJ1 * //* ********jcl* //* * //* * //* ************ ************ //* * CBLRMPC1 *-----* DISPLAY * //* ********cbl* ************ //* * * //* * * ************ //* * *-CALL--* SIMOPARS * //* * ********cbl* //* * //* ************ //* * EOJ * //* ************ //* //* ******************************************************************* //* Step 1 of 1, This is a single step job. //* //CBLRMPX1 EXEC PGM=CBLRMPC1 //STEPLIB DD DSN=SIMOTIME.DEMO.LOADLIB1,DISP=SHR //SYSOUT DD SYSOUT=* //*

-This program (CBLRMPC1.CBL) was written to test and demonstrate the calling of a COBOL program (SIMOPARS.CBL) that does the parsing of a field or data string.
+This program (CBLRMPC1.cbl) was written to test and demonstrate the calling of a COBOL program (SIMOPARS.cbl) that does the parsing of a field or data string.

 IDENTIFICATION DIVISION.